aws-samples/aws-kms-workshop/Section-1-Operating-with-AWS-KMS.md

 Providing the right permissions for key deletion are an important part of best practices working with AWS KMS, as we will see in next section.

 If you are not sure that you need to delete the key, you might want to disable the key only.
 Execute the following command to change the state of our first key "**FirstCMK**" to disabled.
-You will have to replace "**your-key-id**" with your corresponding KeyId or ARN (**NOTE:**) Key Aliases are not supported for this operation.
+You will have to replace "**your-key-id**" with your corresponding KeyId or ARN. **NOTE:** Key Aliases are not supported for this operation.

 ```
 $ aws kms disable-key --key-id your-key-id